 - Custom Return to Cart URL: By default, this is empty and your continue shopping button will return users to the store.
 IF you want to enter a custom URL here, then all of your users will see the continue shopping button go to a this custom set url.

-- Enable Name on Account: If enabled, a users first and last name will be collected during account creation.
+- Contact Name for Account Creation: If enabled, a users first and last name will be collected during account creation.
 This could be different than the billing/shipping address coming from companies and such, so the name collection can be more personalized to the user and the account.
 If not enabled, only a password is required for account creation.

-- Skip Shipping Panel: Depending on your shipping method, it may not be necessary for customers to see the shipping panel after billing/shipping address.
+- Bypass Shipping Selection Page: Depending on your shipping method, it may not be necessary for customers to see the shipping panel after billing/shipping address.
 Using trigger shipping is a good example of when you do not need to show the shipping panel, as it’s already calculated.
 You may also rather prefer to streamline the panels so leaving shipping selections on the payment page may be preferred.

 - Allow Guest Checkout: If enabled, you can let users bypass entering a password and saving their account data.
 The only difference between a guest checkout and a regular checkout is the addition of a password to save their account information.
 IF selling things such as digital downloads, customers are required to have an account to access their purchased goods.